sara-xue/KNES381Final/_posts/2023-04-11-other-assignments.md

 ## Scratch Maze Game ##

 See below for a fun maze game I made on [Scratch](https://scratch.mit.edu/projects/801552301).
 Try it out for yourself.
-The rules are listed on the scratch webpafe (pink font).
+The rules are listed on the scratch webpage (pink font).

 <iframe src="https://scratch.mit.edu/projects/801552301/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>